SakshaBhandary/first_repo/README.md

 # First_Repository

-This is my first repository, where I learnt to create repositories and branches.
+This is my first repository, where I learnt to create repositories.

 - Hi, I’m @SakshaBhandary
 - I’m interested in Internet of Things and Product Development with Creative and Responsive Technology.